 What is a contingent beneficiary?

 A contingent beneficiary, or secondary beneficiary, serves as a backup to the primary beneficiaries named on your life insurance policy.
-When you pass away, if all of your primary beneficiaries have also passed away, your contingent beneficiaries will receive the payout.
-When purchasing life insurance, you'll be asked to designate at least one primary beneficiary; you should also name at least one contingent beneficiary.
+When you pass away, if all your primary beneficiaries have also passed away, your contingent beneficiaries will receive the payout.
+When purchasing life insurance, you'll be asked to designate at least one primary beneficiary; you should also name at least one contingent beneficiary, although it's not required.

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.